jabranr/socialmedia/README.md

 ### Twitter

-Initialize the Twitter object using following scheme:
+Initialize the Twitter class using following scheme:

 ``` javascript
 var twitter = new Socialmedia.Twitter();